fisheeesh/the-wild-oasis-dashboard/README.md

   <img src="./public/logo-dark.png" alt="Logo" width="200"/>
 </p>

 **The Wild Oasis** is a secure hotel management dashboard built for internal use by hotel staff.
 It enables employees to manage guest bookings, check-ins and check-outs, cabin inventory, user accounts, and general hotel settings.
-The dashboard also provides real-time business insights through interactive charts and a clean, responsive interface.
+The dashboard also provides business insights through interactive charts and a clean interface.

 ![User Interface](./public/preview_dark.png)